xMNG/proof-of-existence/README.md

     ```cd proof-of-existence```

-3. npm install

-    ```npm install```
-4. Run ganache (ganache-cli or gui) on port 8545
+3. Run ganache (ganache-cli or gui) on port 8545

-5. Compile and migrate the scripts
+4. Compile and migrate the scripts

     ```truffle migrate```

-6. cd to app dir and install react app
+5. cd to app dir and install react app

     ```cd app && npm install```

-7. Add ganache seed phrase to metamask
+6. Add ganache seed phrase to metamask

-8. Change metamask to localhost port 8545
+7. Change metamask to localhost port 8545

-9. Run react app, will be served on localhost:3000
+8. Run react app, will be served on localhost:3000

     ```npm run start```